HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 We did not attempt to determine whether any of the images were animated.

 Please also note that this analysis only covers the images loaded by CSS: we did not check the HTML to see what was being loaded there.
 Thus, the following results cannot be taken as a metric of how heavy web pages are, or even how heavy CSS is or is not.
-It can only show how much CSS-loaded images contribute to a page’s total weight.
+It can only show how much CSS-loaded images contribute to a page's total weight.

 ### Number of images in CSS

-We found that most CSS doesn’t result in a lot of image loads: the lower two percentiles came in at one image each, and even the 90th percentile hovered around 10 images, across all image types.
+We found that most CSS doesn't result in a lot of image loads: the lower two percentiles came in at one image each, and even the 90th percentile hovered around 10 images, across all image types.

 {{ figure_markup(
   image="number-of-images-loaded.png",